XiaoSong-CPE/XiaoSong-CPE.github.io/docs/english/fulltext/The_Bluest_Eye.md

 The tears came fast, and she held her face in her hands.
 When something soft and furry moved around her ankles, she jumped, and saw it was the cat.
 He wound himself in and about her legs.
 Momentarily distracted from her fear, she squatted down to touch him, her hands wet from the tears.
 The cat rubbed up against her knee.
 He was black all over, deep silky black, and his eyes, pointing down toward his nose, were bluish green.
 The light made them shine like blue ice.
 Pecola rubbed the cat's head; he whined, his tongue flicking with pleasure.
 The blue eyes in the black face held her.

 Junior, curious at not hearing her sobs, opened the door, and saw her squatting down rubbing the cat's back.
 He saw the cat stretching its head and flattening its eyes.
-He had seen that expression many times as the animal responded to his mother's touch."Gimme my cat!"
+He had seen that expression many times as the animal responded to his mother's touch.

+"Gimme my cat!"
 His voice broke.
 With a movement both awkward and sure he snatched the cat by one of its hind legs and began to swing it around his head in a circle.

 "Stop that!"
 Pecola was screaming.
 The cat's free paws were stiffened, ready to grab anything to restore balance, its mouth wide, its eyes blue streaks of horror.